-CMP3 Unit Integrated Computing Lessons that can extend the CMP3 Unit Butterflies, Pinwheels and Wallpaper: Symmetry and Transformations Composing Image Functions Simple code allows students to experiment with rotating, scaling, and reflecting shapes and images from the web.
+CMP3 Unit Integrated Computing Lessons that can extend the CMP3 Unit Butterflies, Pinwheels and Wallpaper: Symmetry and Transformations Simple code allows students to experiment with rotating, scaling, and reflecting shapes and images from the web.
 Practicing transformations with their own names is highly motivating.
 In seconds, students can adjust and get rapid visual feedback on the degree of rotation, scale factor, distortion, orientation and composition of shapes, supporting them in developing a concrete understanding of transformations.
-Looking for Pythagoras: The Pythagorean Theorem The Distance Formula Looking for a new project to enrich your curriculum?
-Bootstrap:Algebra offers students the opportunity to program their own basic video games!
-Video Games use distance to determine whether a collision has occurred, offering an authentic application for using a formula that can feel abstract to students.
+Looking for Pythagoras: The Pythagorean Theorem Distance in Video Games Looking for a new project to enrich your curriculum?
+Bootstrap:Algebra offers students the opportunity to program their own basic video games! video games use distance to determine whether a collision has occurred, offering an authentic application for using a formula that can feel abstract to students.
 This lesson offers lots of materials to scaffold connections between the Pythagorean Theorem and distance on the coordinate plane.
 These materials can be used without committing to the full video game project.
-Function Junction: Families of Functions Modeling Function Composition For many students, function compositions like f(g(h(x))) are wildly abstract.
-In Bootstrap, we use the Circles of Evaluation to make the structure of the math visible to students.
-In the programming environment, where students can layer functions to transform and compose images, function compositions find concrete and highly motivating applications.
+Function Junction: The Pythagorean Theorem Match each set of examples to its corresponding function definition.• Looking for more scaffolding around function notation?
+We've got you covered with worksheets and Desmos card sort activities! $f(x) = 7(x-5)$ $x = f(x)$ • This lesson makes connections between functions that generate images in the programming environment to function notation in math. $f(x) = x \div 4$ $x = f(x)$ $f(x) = x + 1$ $x = f(x)$ $5 = 7 \times (5-5)$ $x = f(x)$ $5 = 5 \div 4$ $x = f(x)$ $5 = 5 \div 4$ $x = f(x)$